AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: AMEIR

-As described in the backbone model, the child networks in AMER comprise behavior modeling stage, interaction exploration stage and aggregation stage, where in each stage the models will select corresponding residual blocks, feature interactions and MLP settings respectively from the choice sets.
-In the following, we will describe each component in the search space.
+For each stage in the backbone, AMEIR introduces a corresponding search subspace to cover the representative recommendation models.
+We will describe each of the three subspaces below and show a detailed comparison in Sec.\ref{sec:related}.

-\textbf{Choice Blocks in Stage~1}.
-In order to cover the existing sequence modeling methods, AMER proposes the choice blocks to search various normalization, layer and activation operations in the network.
-Specifically, AMER collects the normalization set of \{Layer normalization~\cite{ba2016layer}, None\} and activation set of \{ReLU, GeLU~\cite{hendrycks2016bridging}, Swish~\cite{ramachandran2017searching}, Identity\} which are commonly used in the existing methods.
-Regarding the layer operations, AMER introduces four categories of candidate layers, namely convolutional layers, recurrent layers, pooling layers and attention layers to identify sequential patterns.
-The convolutional layers are all one-dimension, including standard convolution with kernel size in \{1, 3\} and dilated convolution with kernel size \{3, 5, 7\}.
-The pooling layers consists of average pooling and max pooling with kernel size 3.
-Both convolutional and pooling layers are of stride 1 with SAME padding to maintain the spatial size.
-Bi-directional GRU (Bi-GRU)~\cite{cho2014learning} is employed as the recurrent layer as it is faster than Bi-LSTM~\cite{hochreiter1997long} without loss of precision while 2-head and 4-head bi-directional self attentions~\cite{vaswani2017attention} are also introduced for better sequence modeling.
-In addition, when the target item is included in the input, the layer operation set associates the attention layer that attends to each sequence position from target item~\cite{zhou2018deep}.
-Besides, zero operation is also applied to drop redundant layers and implicitly allow for dynamic depth of network.
+\textbf{Search Subspace of Building Blocks}.
+In order to cover the existing behavior modeling methods, AMEIR proposes a \textbf{search subspace of building blocks} in the behavior modeling network, including three operation sets for normalization, layer, and activation.
+Specifically, AMEIR collects the \textbf{normalization set} of \{Layer normalization~\cite{ba2016layer}, None\} and \textbf{activation set} of \{ReLU, GeLU~\cite{vaswani2017attention}, Swish~\cite{ramachandran2017searching}, Identity\} that are commonly used in the previous methods.
+Regarding the layer operations, AMEIR introduces four categories of candidate layers, namely \textbf{convolutional layers}, \textbf{recurrent layers}, \textbf{pooling layers}, and \textbf{attention layers} to identify sequential patterns in the user history.
+The convolutional layers are all one-dimension, including standard convolution with kernel size \{1, 3\} and dilated convolution with kernel size \{3, 5, 7\}.
+The pooling layers consist of average pooling and max pooling with kernel size 3.
+Both convolutional and pooling layers are of stride 1 and SAME padding.
+Bi-directional GRU (Bi-GRU) is employed as the recurrent layer as it is faster than Bi-LSTM without loss of precision.
+Two-head and four-head bi-directional self attentions~\cite{vaswani2017attention} are also introduced for better behavior modeling.
+Additionally, when the target item appears in the input, the layer operation set will associate an attention layer that attends to each sequence position from target~\cite{zhou2018deep}.
+Besides, \textbf{zero operation} is also included to implicitly allow a dynamic depth of behavior modeling network by dropping redundant layers.
+It is worth emphasizing that the operation sets are proposed to cover the \textbf{existing} methods.
+When a new operation is developed, it can be easily added to the corresponding operation set to help find a better recommendation model.